Local Mode

 Enabling and Options

-- Navigate to User Settings (accessible from the User Info menu in the top right).
+- Navigate to the User Settings Dialog (accessible from the User Info menu in the top right).

 - Go to the Preferences tab.